ghc/ghc/docs/users_guide/glasgow_exts.rst

 Deriving instances of extra classes (``Data``, etc.)
 ----------------------------------------------------

+.. ghc-flag:: -XDeriveGeneric

+    Allow automatic deriving of instances for the ``Generic`` typeclass.

+.. ghc-flag:: -XDeriveFunctor

+    Allow automatic deriving of instances for the ``Functor`` typeclass.

+.. ghc-flag:: -XDeriveFoldable

+    :implies: :ghc-flag:`-XDeriveFunctor`

+    Allow automatic deriving of instances for the ``Foldable`` typeclass.

+.. ghc-flag:: -XDeriveTraversable

+    :implies: :ghc-flag:`-XDeriveFoldable`, :ghc-flag:`-XDeriveFunctor`

+    Allow automatic deriving of instances for the ``Traversable`` typeclass.

 Haskell 98 allows the programmer to add "``deriving( Eq, Ord )``" to a data type declaration, to generate a standard instance declaration for classes specified in the ``deriving`` clause.
 In Haskell 98, the only